eryeden/vue-cloud-functions/README.md

 | /hello | {body: "hello"} |
 | /bye | {body: "bye"} |

 GCP API Gateway will be used to realize these API endpoints.
-CORS issues are hundled by using Firebase and GCP internal communication.
+CORS issues are handled by using Firebase and GCP internal communication.

 **Local devepment**
-Cloud-functions will be tested by `functions-framework` on local.
-`functions-framework` supports only single endpoint, so that it is hard to test multiple API endpoints.
-**I will try the firebase functions based on Typescript.**
+Cloud functions will be tested by `functions-framework` locally. `Functions-framework` supports only a single endpoint, so it is hard to test multiple API endpoints. **I will try the Firebase functions based on Typescript.**

 Vue will be tested by vite.